JayBrown/Trash-Tools/README.md

 * `list-protected <directory>` (list protection status of a single directory file or volume, and of all its contents)

 ### `trashes`
 Move files to the relevant Trash, including iCloud Trash.
-On volumes without `.Trash` or `.Trashes`, you will need to use the `unlink` command.
-Files without write access will be handled by macOS Finder; otherwise the underlying requisite `trash` CLI will call the regular system API.
+On volumes without `.Trash` or `.Trashes`, the underlying requisite `trash` CLI will automatically create the necessary Trash directory; if those volumes do not support the macOS Trash system, you will need to use the `unlink` command instead.
+Files without write access will be handled by macOS Finder; writable files will be deleted by the `trash` CLI, which uses the regular system API.

 Note: using the system API or the Finder (for files without write access) instead of simple `mv` routines is important, because the system's move-to-Trash functionality is needed to properly remove certain filetypes, e.g. for an effective uninstallation of applications containing system or network extensions.